Russia travel guide

 The UK government has sanctioned:

-British nationals can buy flight tickets as long as the journey is starting in, or within, Russia without breaching UK sanctions.
+British nationals can buy flight tickets if the journey is starting in, or within, Russia without breaching UK sanctions.
 See more information from the Office for Financial Sanctions Implementation (PDF).

-British government staff do not travel on banned airlines.
-If staff need to travel internally, they may use airlines which also fly to internationally to countries where international safety standards are maintained or on Western manufactured aircraft.
+UK government staff do not travel on banned airlines.
+If staff need to travel internally, they may use airlines which also fly internationally to countries where international safety standards are maintained or on western manufactured aircraft.

 Travellers with limited mobility